Our Services

 PSYCHOTHERAPY*

-We treat adults of all ages with issues around adjusting to new limitations and feelings of isolation, especially during the pandemic.
+We treat adults of all ages who are facing challenges adjusting to new limitations, feelings of isolation, or the stresses associated with caregiving.

 In weekly psychotherapy sessions we help you develop coping mechanisms for managing anxiety, depression, loss, relationships, and self-esteem issues.
 We work directly with you to rejuvenate your own flagging energies resulting from caring for a loved one.